jup-ag/space-station/docs/9-additional-topics/7-wallet-list.md

 - Not supporting Versioned Transaction, which severely impacts the routing experience and prevents us from getting you the best quote
 - Unpatched security
 - Abandoned development
 - Unnecessary impact on user experience from large bundle sizes of unused wallets

 ---
 ## More resources
 - What is Wallet Standard
   - https://docs.phantom.app/developer-powertools/wallet-standard
-- Developer guides
+- Developer Guides
   - https://github.com/solana-labs/wallet-standard